 Group the photos into categories: getting ready, the wedding ceremony, reception.
 Don’t forget key moments, like speeches, cutting the cake, first dances, candid photos etc. keep organized and keep it going.

-Set aside a good block of time to choose your wedding photos because it will take about six hours on average.
+Set aside a good block of time to choose your Maine wedding photos because it will take about six hours on average.
 You didn’t plan your wedding in a day – you worked hard and put a lot of time into it so you’ll want to do the same for your album.
-Making sure you have the best photos to show for it will help you remembeallof the best moments of the day.
+Making sure you have the best photos to show for it will help you remember all of the best moments of the day.
 Even if you don’t want to think about it – choose 20 to 30 of your favorites before you do anything else.